Happyesss/ProfilReadmeGenrator/CONTRIBUTING.md

 > **⚠️ This project is currently under active development.
 The codebase, features, and structure may change frequently.
 Please check back often for updates.**

+## 🤗 Open to All!

+This project is open for both beginners and advanced developers.
+Whether you're new to open source or a seasoned contributor, your ideas and code are welcome!
+We encourage:

+- First-time contributors (good first issues are labeled)
+- Experienced developers looking to add features or refactor
+- Documentation, testing, and UI/UX improvements

+If you need help getting started, just open an issue or join the discussions!

 ## How to Contribute

 - **Bug Reports:** Please use [GitHub Issues](https://github.com/profilecraft-pro/readme-generator/issues) to report bugs or request features.